Jason Kander

 Jason David Kander (born May 4, 1981) is an American attorney, author, veteran, and politician.
 A Democrat, he served as the 39th secretary of state of Missouri, from 2013 to 2017.
 He had previously served as a member of the Missouri House of Representatives from 2009 to 2013.
-Before entering politics, he was an intelligence officer in the Army National Guard, achieving the rank of captain.
+Before entering politics, he was an intelligence officer in the Army Reserve.
+He served in Afghanistan and achieved the rank of captain.

-He was the Democratic nominee for the United States Senate for Missouri in 2016, narrowly losing the election to Republican incumbent Roy Blunt.
-After the Senate election, Kander founded an organization called Let America Vote, a campaign dedicated to ending voter suppression.
-He declared as a candidate in the 2019 Kansas City mayoral election, but dropped out on October 2, 2018, after revealing that he suffered from PTSD and depression.
+He was the Democratic nominee for the United States Senate for Missouri in 2016, losing the election to Republican incumbent Roy Blunt.
+After the Senate election, Kander founded an organization called Let America Vote, a campaign dedicated to addressing alleged voter suppression.
+Though he was a rumored 2020 presidential candidate making frequent trips to early primary states, he instead declared as a candidate in the 2019 Kansas City mayoral election before dropping out on October 2, 2018, while revealing that he suffered from PTSD and depression stemming from his service in Afghanistan.

-Kander serves as president of national expansion at VCP (Veterans Community Project), a non-profit organization serving homeless and at-risk veterans with tiny homes, wrap-around support services, and emergency assistance.
+Since 2019, Kander has served as president of national expansion at VCP (Veterans Community Project), a non-profit organization serving homeless and at-risk veterans with tiny homes, wrap-around support services, and emergency assistance.

+After the U.S. military withdrew from Afghanistan, Kander led a group of U.S. military veterans in orchestrating "Operation Bella," a private rescue mission named after his then-infant daughter.
+Kander's initial goal was to evacuate his translator's family.
+He was successful in doing so, and the family is now a part of his own, living just down the street.
+Operation Bella involved a fake wedding to fool the Taliban in the process of flying 383 Afghan allies out of the country and beyond the reach of the Taliban.
+Buoyed by the success of Operation Bella, Kander founded Afghan Rescue Project, a 501c3 non-profit which evacuated thousands of Afghans who assisted the United States and would have otherwise faced brutal Taliban retribution.

 Early life and education

-Kander was born on May 4, 1981 in Overland Park, Kansas, the son of Janet (née Secor), a juvenile probation officer, and Steve Kander, a police officer who later ran a small business.
+Kander was born on May 4, 1981, in Overland Park, Kansas, the son of Janet (née Secor), a juvenile probation officer, and Steve Kander, a police officer who later ran a small business.
+He is the nephew of composer John Kander, best known for writing the scores of Cabaret and Chicago.
 His father is Jewish, and Kander was brought up in a Jewish household that he describes as "Reform but not very observant."
-He was raised in Shawnee, Kansas with his younger brother, Jeff, and several troubled children that his parents fostered.
-He graduated from Bishop Miege High School in 1999, where he played baseball and was a member of the debate team.
+He was raised in Shawnee, Kansas, with his younger brother, Jeff, and several troubled children that his parents fostered.
+He graduated from Bishop Miege High School in 1999, where he played on the baseball team and was a nationally competitive debater who won two state championships.

-He attended American University in Washington, DC, where he studied political science.
+He attended American University in Washington, D.C., where he studied political science.